qilingframework/qiling.io/source/_posts/donation.md

 sticky: 100
 ---

 Opensource project is never an easy task.
 Hence, we value any help from the community.
 We would like to thank individual/organization that generously donated to Qiling Framework project.

+<h1>Join our Cardano Stake Pool</h1>

-Listed below are not in any particular order:
+<h1>Early supporter listed below are not in any particular order</h1>
 - Silas Cutler
 - Alloysius Goh
 - Brendan Scarvell
 - Shawn C

-<h1>Support us by joining our Cardano Stake Pool</h1>

 <h1>To support Qiling Framework</h1>
 To make things easier, we structure the "price" this way :-